cedrictwardz/SiderealFilter/README.md

 [3] Please cite Twardzik et al. (2019) when the code has been used for publication.

 [4] The code do not handle potential foreshocks and aftershokcs.
 It acts as if there is only one earthquake.

+[5] The code uses standard library with the exception of the xcorr function which is taken from obspy (doi:10.5281/zenodo.1040770)